My Quiet Kitchen

 image to save on Pinterest.

-A generous splash of bourbon gives this Vegan Pecan Pie even more warm and festive flavor!
+A generous splash of bourbon gives this vegan pecan pie even more warm and festive flavor!
 No eggs, dairy, or corn syrup here.
 The sweet and rich filling is made with just 8 ingredients, including dates, plant-based butter, and maple syrup.
-It's nutty, easy, and perfect for the holidays.
+It's loaded with pecans, easy to prepare, and perfect for the holidays!

 circles of pecans decorating the top of vegan bourbon pecan pie with a slice removed.